Qllector/Whitepapers/Qllect_non-technical_Whitepaper.md

 That’s what makes it really close to investing (it’s just not only about financial values), and at the same time that’s what makes the difference to hoarding.
 You hoard alone, just for yourself.

-The QLC not only enables digital scarcity.
+The XQT not only enables digital scarcity.
 It creates a digital bond between creator and collector.

 * If creator and collector choose so, the crypto asset is not just about ownership, but a token to start a closer relationship.